tdusautoir/ecv-git-learning/README.md

 # Introduction

 A slide to learn more about git via spectable

 Made with ❤️ and [Spectacle](https://github.com/FormidableLabs/spectacle/).

 ## Installation

 To run the project :

-Use the package manager [npm](https://www.npmjs.com/) to run the project locally:
+Use the package manager [npm](https://www.npmjs.com/) to run the project locally :

 ```bash
 npm start
 ```

-to build it staticly:
+to build it staticly :

 ```bash
 npm build